The Hemp plant is not

 grown under license.
 All licenses to date have been issued for research

-Hemp products available in South Africa is therefore imported.
+Hemp products available in South Africa are therefore imported.